JonasDe/autocfg/README.md

 **Important**
 You should also make sure to edit the profgen.py file's main method to adjust what data is generated in the ssh,branchdata and backup fields.
 Unless you want to edit the json-profile file instead.

+Inside the profile.py file you can add names to the 'ignorelist' to make sure the profile doesn't generate them.
+By default, .git is added so it doesn't get spammed with gitfiles.

 ### linker.py and the profile fields
 linker.py will symlink files defined in the profile file as described in the following categories: